daleal/station/{{cookiecutter.project_kebab}}/README.md

 **Important Note**: Once your app is created, to push new changes you only have to run `heroku container:push web` and then `heroku container:release web`.

 To open the app in a browser, you can run `heroku open`.
 You can also access directly using the app's URL.

+## Additional Features

+The template also includes a Pull Request template.
+That means that every Pull Request's comment will get **automagically** filled with a default structure that can get altered.